Personal Injury Lawyer and Car Accident Lawyer in St Petersburg, FL

 Negligence leads to most personal injury claims.
 Negligence implies that a person or an employer was obligated to act in a set way to another party but failed in that duty.
 The breach resulted in injuries to the other party.
 This is the most common St Petersburg personal injury action, which covers multiple classes of claims.

-Call our St Petersburg Personal Injury Attorneys Today!
+Call our St Petersburg Personal Injury Lawyer Today!

 Personal injury claims could result from intentional misconduct by another person.
 This might happen when a person physically assaults another party or when someone is held against their will.
 If you suffer injuries because of these acts, most likely you have a viable personal injury case.
 Most other personal injury cases are filed as a result of liability only.
 This is a legal theory that was enacted for activities of an ultra-hazardous nature, dog bite cases, and cases for product liability.
 In what is called a strict liability case, you don’t have to prove the defendant acted in a manner that was intentional or negligent, it is enough to show you were injured as a result of animal or dog that is in question.